nadpierre/countries-eda-project/README.md

 The following questions are answered in the project:

 1. What are the 10 most populated countries?
-2. What are the top 3 most populated countries by continent?
+2. What are the top 3 least populated countries by continent?
-3. What is the most populated continent?
+3. What is the least populated continent?
 4. What are the top 20 largest countries?
 5. What is the smallest continent?
-6. What is the proportion of countries driving on the left vs. right side?
-7. What are the top 5 most common languages?
+6. What are the top 5 most common languages?
-8. - What are the 5 countries with the most inequalities?
+7. - What are the 10 countries with the most inequalities?
-   - What are the 5 countries with the least inequalities?
+   - What are the 10 countries with the least inequalities?
+8. - What is the continent with the highest mortality rate?
+   - What is the continent with the lowest mortality rate?
+9. - What is the overall average life expectancy?
-9. What is the average and median life expectancy per continent?
+   - What is the average life expectancy by continent?
-10. Do the GINI Index and the GDP per capita have an impact life expectancy?
+10. What variable seems to be correlated to life expectancy the most?

 ## Usage